ProtoSchool/protoschool.github.io/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

-Please note that each ProtoSchool [chapter](https://proto.school/chapters) maintains its own Code of Conduct with additional guidance for local events and chapter repositories.
-To report instances of abusive, harassing, or otherwise unacceptable behavior that have occured within chapter events or repos, please reach out to your local chapter leadership using the contact information provided in their chapter CoC.
+Please note that the organizers of each local ProtoSchool [event](https://proto.school/#/events) maintain their own Code of Conduct with additional guidance for local events and any related websites or repositories.
+To report instances of abusive, harassing, or otherwise unacceptable behavior that have occured within local events or repos, please reach out to your local leadership team using the contact information provided in their CoC.

 ## Attribution